deepansharya1111/cloud-resume-backend/README.md

   - "gcloud init" -> "gcloud projects list" -> "gcloud config set project your_project_id"
   - Terraform requires gcloud's `credentials` or `access_token` refer [1](https://cloud.google.com/iam/docs/keys-list-get) & [2](https://youtu.be/0PwvhWa3OOY?si=iT1QEhvD22xfqvPI).
 Set manually or run `gcloud auth application-default login`.

-#### Or Import your own infrastructure created from the console to recreate similar code structure:
+#### It is best to import your own infrastructure created from the console to recreate a similar code structure in order to prevent massive code changes:

 * Define the basic terraform code for your resources.
   * Run "terraform init"